mozilla/grcov/README.md

     grcov [FLAGS] [OPTIONS] <paths>...

 FLAGS:
-        --branch
-            Enables parsing branch coverage information
+        --branch                          Enables parsing branch coverage information

-    -h, --help
+        --guess-directory-when-missing
-            Prints help information
+    -h, --help                            Prints help information

-        --ignore-not-existing
-            Ignore source files that can't be found on the disk

-        --llvm
-            Speeds-up parsing, when the code coverage information is exclusively coming from a llvm build
+        --ignore-not-existing             Ignore source files that can't be found on the disk --llvm                            Speeds-up parsing, when the code coverage information is exclusively coming from a llvm build

-    -V, --version
-            Prints version information
+    -V, --version                         Prints version information

 OPTIONS:
-        --commit-sha <COMMIT HASH>
-            Sets the hash of the commit used to generate the code coverage data
+        --commit-sha <COMMIT HASH>                   Sets the hash of the commit used to generate the code coverage data --filter <filter>

-        --filter <filter>
             Filters out covered/uncovered files.
 Use 'covered' to only return covered files, 'uncovered' to only return uncovered files [possible values: covered, uncovered]
-        --ignore-dir <PATH>...
-            Ignore files/directories specified as globs
+        --ignore <PATH>...
+Ignore files/directories specified as globs --log <LOG>
+            Set the file where to log (or stderr or stdout).
+Defaults to 'stderr' [default: stderr]

-    -o, --output-file <FILE>
-            Specifies the output file

-    -t, --output-type <OUTPUT TYPE>
+    -o, --output-file <FILE>                         Specifies the output file -t, --output-type <OUTPUT TYPE>
-            Sets a custom output type:
-            - *lcov* for the lcov INFO format;
-            - *coveralls* for the Coveralls specific format;
-            - *coveralls+* for the Coveralls specific format with function information;
-            - *ade* for the ActiveData-ETL specific format;
-            - *files* to only return a list of files.
-             [default: lcov]  [possible values: ade, lcov, coveralls, coveralls+, files] --path-mapping <PATH>...
+            Sets a custom output type [default: lcov]  [possible values: ade, lcov, coveralls, coveralls+, files, covdir, html]
+        --path-mapping <PATH>...
     -p, --prefix-dir <PATH>
             Specifies a prefix to remove from the paths (e.g. if grcov is run on a different machine than the one that generated the code coverage information)
-        --service-job-number <SERVICE JOB NUMBER>
-            Sets the service job number

-        --service-name <SERVICE NAME>
-            Sets the service name

-        --service-number <SERVICE NUMBER>
-            Sets the service number

-    -s, --source-dir <DIRECTORY>
-            Specifies the root directory of the source files
+        --service-job-number <SERVICE JOB NUMBER>    Sets the service job number --service-name <SERVICE NAME>                Sets the service name --service-number <SERVICE NUMBER>            Sets the service number -s, --source-dir <DIRECTORY>                     Specifies the root directory of the source files --threads <NUMBER>                            [default: 16]

-        --threads <NUMBER>
-             [default: 24]

         --token <TOKEN>
             Sets the repository token from Coveralls, required for the 'coveralls' and 'coveralls+' formats

+        --vcs-branch <VCS BRANCH>
+            Set the branch for coveralls report.
+Defaults to 'master' [default: master]

 ARGS:
     <paths>...
 Sets the input paths to use
 ```

 Let's see a few examples, assuming the source directory is `~/Documents/mozilla-central` and the build directory is `~/Documents/mozilla-central/build`.